kiyan-rezaee/future-of-science/Experiments/README.md

 First open [`config.yaml`](https://github.com/kiyan-rezaee/future-of-science/blob/main/config.yaml) and specify the baseline model you want to evaluate, the negative sampling and neighbor sampling strategies that you want to use, and the domains that you have included in your FOS Benchmark.
 Then run `evaluate_baseline.py`.

+## Ablation Study

+To evaluate the contribution of each semantic node feature, you can omit a feature from train/test data by specifying its name [in `config.yaml`](https://github.com/kiyan-rezaee/future-of-science/blob/main/config.yaml#L27)

 ## TODO
-- include pre-trained model checkpoints
+- include pre-trained baseline model checkpoints